 Use Sliders in Photoshop to Decrease Noise

-If you have invested a lot of your time and are skillful at using the tools within Photoshop, then the process to fix grainy photos will be a breeze.
+If you have invested a lot of your time and are skillful at using the tools within Photoshop, then the process of fixing grainy photos will be a breeze.

-- Step 2.
-Once you have identified where the grainy areas are, click on the filter button, which is found in the toolbar at the top of the program.
+- Once you have identified the grainy areas, click on the filter button, which is found in the toolbar at the top of the program.
 Select noise and then reduce noise to get a window to pop up.
 Adjust the settings by either using the sliders or changing the numbers.

-- Step 3.
-If your image is still grainy after the above step, head back to the filter button but click on Blur this time and choose Smart Blur.
+- If your image is still grainy after the above step, head back to the filter button, but click on Blur this time and choose Smart Blur.
 This will smooth out any bumpy surfaces on the image.

-If you are a proud owner of Lightroom and would instead use this software than Photoshop, you can either import in RAW images to have it automatically apply noise reduction, or you can follow the steps below.
+Suppose you are a proud owner of Lightroom and would rather use this software than Photoshop.
+In that case, you can either import RAW images to have it automatically apply noise reduction, or you can follow the steps below.

-- Step 1.
-Open your grainy photo in Lightroom and click on the Develop button in the top right-hand corner.
+- Open your grainy photo in Lightroom and click the Develop button in the top right-hand corner.

-- Step 2.
-On the right-hand side, you will notice the Histogram of your photo and a panel with Noise Reduction written on it.
+- On the right-hand side, you will notice your photo’s Histogram and a panel with Noise Reduction written on it.
 Move the Luminance slider or Color slider to the right to remove noise.
 You may also desire to adjust the Contrast and Detail sliders as well.

-- Step 3.
-Once done, click on the before/after button and compare it to make sure you like the changes made.
+- Once done, click on the before/after button and compare it to make sure you like the changes made.